-Genetic testing and advanced assisted reproduction have united to introduce a powerful defense— preimplantation genetic diagnosis Cancun.
-This technology allows intended parents to choose which embryos to implant based on genetic testing outcomes.
+PGD Cancun (Pre-implantation Genetic Diagnosis) is an advanced fertility treatment being used in our prominent IVF clinic in Cancun to diagnosis abnormalities in embryos.
+At AFCC, genetic testing and advanced assisted reproduction have united to introduce a powerful technology for intended parents to choose which embryos to implant based on genetic testing outcomes.

-IVF Cancun implements a progressive setting for PGD, both by technical modernization and clinical success rates, to aid a wide variety of intended parents to have healthy pregnancies.
+IVF Cancun implements a progressive setting for PGD — both by technical modernization and clinical success rates, to aid a wide variety of intended parents to have healthy pregnancies.
+This procedure consists on taking one cell of the embryo to later perform a genetic diagnosis through FISH or PCR procedure.

 Good Candidate for PGD Cancun